AuxXxilium/arc-a/README.md

 # Important

-## It is highly recommended to use an SSD for the loader in the case of the option via DoM or a fast USB flash drive
+## It is highly recommended to use a fast USB flash drive

 ## You must have at least 4GB of RAM, both in baremetal and VMs